ChienKangLu/readingnote/ai/machine_learning/intro_to_tensorflow_for_deep_learning.md

 ![thee_dimensional_convolution5!](./thee_dimensional_convolution6.png)

 In code, we can control how many outputs a con2D layer creates by specifying the number of filters.
-We can also specify the size of the 3D filters by using the kernel size argument
+We can also specify the size dof the 3D filters by using the kernel size argument

 ![con_2d_code!](./con_2d_code.png)